ProfBird/CS246-CourseMaterials/Labs/Lab2/Assignment2Instructions.md

 ## Submission

 - **Jira Project**
-  Submit the assignment on Moodle by pasting the URL for your project in the "online text" field for this Moodle assignment.
+  Submit the assignment on Moodle by pasting the URL for your project in the "online text" field for this Moodle assignment[^2].
 - **Summary Report**
 - **Team contribution report**
   Submit a document describing who did which parts of the project.
 It should look like the "Division of Work" section above, but with actual team members names listed.

+[^1]: If it looks like you will end up with more than ten user stories per person on the team, you can decide to eliminate one or more low priority epics to reduce the workload.
-Only one group member needs to submit the assignment on behalf of the whole group.
+[^2]:Only one group member needs to submit the assignment on behalf of the whole group.